Two-Step Meta-Learning for Time-Series Forecasting Ensemble: Methodology

 \subsection{Forecasting errors}

-After fitting univariate time series model on training part forecasting can be performed for a required number of steps ahead, i.e. forecasting horizon.
-Comparison of forecasted values with ground truth allows to evaluate how accurate the forecast was and for this purpose forecasting errors are used.
-We estimate 3 absolute and 3 relative forecasting errors.
+After fitting the univariate time-series model on the training part, forecasting can be performed for a required number of steps ahead, i.e., forecasting horizon.
+Comparing forecasted values with ground truth allows evaluating how accurate the forecast was, and forecasting errors are used for this purpose.
+We estimate three absolute and three relative forecasting errors.

 Absolute forecasting errors considered: \begin{itemize} \item RMSE - root mean squared error; \item MAE - mean absolute error; \item MDAE - median absolute error. \end{itemize}

 Relative forecasting errors considered: \begin{itemize} \item SMAPE - symmetric mean absolute percentage error; \item MAAPE - mean arctangent absolute percentage error~\cite{Kim2016}; \item MASE - mean absolute scaled error~\cite{Hyndman2006}. \end{itemize}